CS341W-Admin/traffic/README.md

 Follow the instructions under [Getting Started](#getting-started--one-time-repo-configuration) to clone this repository and set up a dev branch.

 ### Current Situation
 The JavaScript is not properly wired up to the HTML.
 Once you fix that, you'll quickly notice a problem with code execution.
 The `runTrafficLightSequence()` function calls the `changeLightColor()` function successively for each light color, then the `runTrafficLightSequence()` will call itself (recursion) so that the cycle repeats -- over and over again.
 Unfortunately, the __non-blocking__ nature of this code and the use of __recursion__ are causing the `changeLightColor()` function to fire without regulation.
-As a result, the call stack is overflowing and the application is failing.
+The call stack is overflowing and the application is failing.

 ```
 function runTrafficLightSequence() {